Svanan/svanan.github.io/index.md

 -	Monitor data tracking alerts for inconsistencies.
 -	Join the AU & UK meetings/calls with stakeholders.
 -	Implement ‘best practice’ in communications by ensuring requests are acknowledged within agreed timeframe, prioritised accordingly and resolved to our customers’ satisfaction.
 -	Involved in recruitment process of new employee (Web/Data Analyst).
 Including reviewing of applicant’s resume, liasing with HR to make appointments & review tests done by candidates.
-Conduct interviews with shortlisted candidates.
-Involved in projects for Google, Yahoo, Mercedes, BMW, Toyota, Honda, Walmart
+Conduct interviews with shortlisted candiidates.
--	      UK, Wellsfargo and various clients worldwide from Automotive, Banking, Retail,
--	      Healthcare and Financial industries.

 ## Languages and Skills